slemire/slemire.github.io/_posts/2020-10-03-htb-writeup-blackfield.md

 ---
 layout: single
 title: Blackfield - Hack The Box
-excerpt: "Blackfield was a fun Windows box where we get a list of potential usernames from an open SMB share then validate that list using kerbrute, then find and crack the hash of an account through the AS-Reproasting technique.
+excerpt: "Blackfield was a fun Windows box where we get a list of potential usernames from an open SMB share, validate that list using kerbrute, then find and crack the hash of an account with the AS-REProasting technique.
 After getting that first user, we'll use Bloodhound to discover that we can change another account's password, then from there access a previously locked down SMB share, retrieve an LSASS dump file and get more credentials.
 For the last part of the box we'll abuse the Backup Operators role to download a copy of the NTDS.dit file and recover the administrator NT hash."
 date: 2020-10-03
 classes: wide
 header: